 Effective collaboration between customers and partners

-Online portals often become relevant when there is a great need for external contact to partners and customers.
-They free up both time and resources, because they provide access to relevant documents and knowledge for customers and external partners.
+Online portals are often created when there is a significant need for external contact to partners and customers.
+Online portals can free up both time and resources because they provide access to relevant documents and knowledge for customers as well as external partners.

-Overall, there are two types of online portals: the Customer Portal and the Partner Portal.
-By giving your customers and partners access to selected information on an extranet, a number of queries are automated, saving your business time, energy, and resources.
+In general, there are two types of online portals: The Customer Portal and the Partner Portal.
+By giving your customers and partners access to specific information on an extranet, several queries can be automated, saving your business time, energy, and resources.

-Common for both types of portals is that customers and partners must have secure access in order to use the portal.
-Additionally, it is important to consider the level of access given to the individual user.
-Therefore, the portals allow that one can, for example, limit and expand access for partners, employees and so on, depending on what information and services must be available to the individual user.
+Both types of portals have in common that customers and partners must have secure access in order to use the portasl, but it is also important to consider the level of access given to the individual user.
+Therefore, the portals have features making it possible to, for example, limit and expand access for partners, employees and so on, depending on what information and services each user needs to have at hand.

 Your customer portal is providing customer service 24/7

-You are definitely busy.
-The same goes for your customers.
-Do you have an overview of how much time you actually spend servicing your customers with tasks and queries that they themselves, with a digital customer portal, could have found the answer to?
+We know you are busy.
+So are your customers.
+Do you have an overview of how much time you spend responding to your customers’ tasks and queries with answers they could have found by themselves, if they had a digital customer portal?

-Even if you have an estimation, we know that many companies will be surprised by how much time they get in return for implementing a customer portal, thereby giving customers easy access to all data between the customer and themselves as a supplier.
+Even if you do have a rough estimate, we know that many companies are surprised by how much time they actually get in return for implementing a customer portal and giving their customers easy access to all data between the customer and the company as a vendor or supplier.

-A lot of time can be saved for both customer and supplier by formalizing and digitizing the collaboration.
-The customer may need to be able to view and manage their entire portfolio, ask about debtors’ creditworthiness, track delivery, save documents, and retrieve significant data and status reports at any time.
+A lot of time can be saved for both customers and suppliers by formalizing and digitalizing the collaboration.
+Maybe the customers need to be able to view and manage their entire portfolio, ask about debtors’ creditworthiness, track delivery, save documents, and retrieve significant data and status reports at any time.

-Exactly what your customer portal should provide access to is a profound business question.
-The first step is about making data available to the individual customer—while maintaining ownership of the documentation in the process.
+Exactly what your customer portal should provide access to depends on specific business needs.
+But, no matter what, it is really all about making data available to the individual customer, while keeping ownership of the documentation.

-If you are in very close contact with your customers today, customer portals can sound like a big leap that compromises personal contact.
+If you are in very close contact with your customers today, customer portals might sound like a big leap with a risk of losing the personal touch.

-But the truth is that customer portals are both for the benefit of you as a supplier and for the customer at the other end, who suddenly has access to knowledge and insight anytime and anywhere—even if their usual contact person at your company is off work.
+But the truth is that customer portals benefit both you as a supplier as well as the customers, who gain access to knowledge and insight anytime and anywhere, even if their usual contact at your company is temporarily unavailable.

-In short, even the most dedicated employee takes time off occasionally.
-The good customer portal never does!
+After all, even the most dedicated employees take time off occasionally.
+A good customer portal never takes a break!

 Partner portals come in all shapes and sizes.

-You see it in the form of large and sophisticated partner websites with the ability to order products and marketing materials, where you can find comprehensive information about promotions, prices, launches, delivery times, and at the same time read the latest news or test yourself in your knowledge before downloading security reports and segmented content that is only targeted at selected partners.
+You see them in the form of large and sophisticated partner websites with features to order products and marketing materials, and where you can find comprehensive information about campaigns, prices, launches, delivery times, and, at the same time, read the latest news or test your knowledge before downloading security reports and segmented content that is only targeted at selected partners.
 Just to name a few examples.

-But you also see it in much smaller versions.
+But they also come in much smaller versions.
 It all depends on your needs.
-Regardless of shape and size, a partner portal pretty much always has the same purpose: to share documents and information with external stakeholders in a secure manner.
+Regardless of shape and size, basically, a partner portal always has the same purpose: to share documents and information with external stakeholders in a secure way.

-We help you define what your partner portal should support in order to give you the greatest possible business value.
+Obviously, we will help you define what your partner portal should support in order to provide the greatest possible business value.